 In the short term, we intend to use CRISPR/Cas9 to selectively and carefully edit the genes of selected immune cells, with the goal of improving their performance.
 These improvements are aimed at yielding immune cells that will more effectively identify and attack cancerous cells upon re-infusion.

-Additionally, in our vision for the future, patients would only need a single visit to the clinic for administration of an off-the-shelf (i.e., allogeneic) cellular medicine derived from either a donor or cell bank.
+Additionally, in our vision for the future, patients would only need a single visit to the clinic for administration of an off-the-shelf (i.e., allogeneic) cellular medicine.
 Applying CRISPR/Cas9 to human cells, we intend to pre-manufacture engineered cellular therapies that can be administered to patients based on their specific cancer mutations.
 These therapies would address a broader range of both hematological and solid cancers, and be a truly allogeneic solution for patients.